darul75/personal-blog/posts/2015/2015-07-16_play-with-webpack-hot-replacement.md

 React facilitates isomorphism which is mainly a good approach for SEO when coding essentially in Javascript.

-Then a very common task developer dislikes as it is very time consuming, consist in handling deployment, build etc...
+Then a very common task developer dislikes, as it is very time consuming, consist in handling deployment, build etc...
 Grunt, Gulp help us, Browserify is very nice but Webpack is a monster.

 I wrote this article after having played with webpack HMR module and its API.